Research Interests

 Maximum oxygen uptake & Excess post-exercise oxygen consumption

 Aerobic capacity is widely used to evaluate human cardiorespiratory fitness, to assess ecological performance in ectotherms, and to study the divergent evolution of cardiorespiratory systems.
-In an earlier commentary (paper #2), I had suggested better precision and accuracy were needed to measure maximum oxygen uptake (ṀO2max), and hence aerobic capacity in fishes.
+In an earlier commentary, my research had suggested better precision and accuracy were needed to measure maximum oxygen uptake (ṀO2max), and hence aerobic capacity in fishes.
 The J. Exp.
-Biol. paper (#7) did just that.
+Biol. paper did just that.
 I developed, validated and applied an innovative iterative algorithm that generated a 23% more accurate estimate of ṀO2max.
-The algorithm is now available in the R programming language (paper #12).
+The algorithm is now available in the R programming language.
 This work appeared in the most impactful experimental biology journal that has a broad readership among physiologists and ecologists.
-As a further advance, I developed a new experimental protocol to avoid missing the peak values and increase the accuracy by 31% (paper #9).
+As a further advance, I developed a new experimental protocol to avoid missing the peak values and increase the accuracy by 31%.
 With this new measurement precision, I am poised to link the dynamics ṀO2 and kinematics for my post-doctoral research.

 Modelling curvilinear effects of climate change related stressors on functional biology